 You can prepare so many dishes with this sauce.
-Toss with pasta (the obvious way), fill cannelloni, stuff vegetables like eggplants, peppers, or zucchinis, Shepherd’s Pie, papas rellenas… I’ve even used it to make empanadas!
+Toss with pasta (the obvious way), make Pasticho, fill cannelloni, stuff vegetables like eggplants, peppers, or zucchinis, Shepherd’s Pie, papas rellenas… I’ve even used it to make empanadas!

 There are several forms and versions of preparing this sauce.
 Some people add pancetta or bacon; others do a combination of beef and pork meat.
 I once tried a recipe from an Italian lady, where she added chicken liver… It was very good.

 But through the years I’ve created my own version adapted to my family’s taste.
 Of course, I do not waste the opportunity to add as many vegetables as possible, sometimes very tiny chopped mushrooms or zucchini … the children do not even notice them!

 LOOKING FOR MORE GROUND MEAT RECIPES?

 - Easy Ground Beef for Tacos Recipe

 - Easy Eggless Meatloaf